-Alcohol is usually cleared from your body within 12 hours: metabolized by the liver and excreted in your breath, sweat, and urine.
-However, following heavy drinking metabolites may be detected by advanced blood, urine, and hair follicle testing for days or weeks.
+Alcohol is generally cleared from your body within 12 hours.
+It is metabolized by the liver and excreted in your breath, sweat, and urine.
+After an episode of heavy drinking, metabolites of alcohol (ethanol) may be detected by advanced blood, urine, and hair follicle testing for days or weeks.

 This table shows alcohol detection times by drug test type.

-• 90% of alcohol is metabolized by the liver.
+- 90% of alcohol intake is metabolized by the liver.
 The enzyme alcohol dehydrogenase breaks ethanol into acetaldehyde, a toxic chemical that may be the culprit behind some hangover symptoms such as sweating, nausea, and vomiting.

-• Your liver can metabolize around 14 grams of alcohol per hour, an amount known as a standard drink.
-This processing can’t be sped up.
+- Your liver can metabolize around 14 grams of alcohol per hour, which is the amount of alcohol found in a standard drink.
+It isn’t possible to speed up this process.

-• The half-life of alcohol is around four to five hours.
-That’s the amount of time it takes the body to eliminate half of it.
-It takes the average person around five half-lives to clear most of the alcohol from their system, or 20 to 25 hours.
+- The half-life of alcohol is around four to five hours.
+That’s the amount of time it takes the body to eliminate half of the substance.
+It takes the average person around five half-lives to clear most of the alcohol from their system, which is 20 to 25 hours.

 How quickly does alcohol take effect?

-Alcohol metabolism begins seconds after you take a drink, as a small amount is absorbed by your tongue and mucosal lining of the mouth and enters your bloodstream.
+Alcohol metabolism begins seconds after you take a drink, as a small amount is absorbed by your tongue and the mucosal lining of the mouth; it quickly enters your bloodstream.[1]

-After five minutes, alcohol is in your stomach, where about 20% is absorbed and enters your bloodstream.
-However, enzymes present in the stomachs of some people—alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH)—will break down some alcohol and divert it from entering your bloodstream.
+Once alcohol is in your stomach, about 20% is absorbed and enters your bloodstream.
+Enzymes present in the stomach of some people—alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH)— break down some of this alcohol and divert it from entering your bloodstream.

-However, the speed at which alcohol takes effect can vary.
-One large influence is the presence of food in the stomach.
-This slows the emptying of the stomach contents into the small intestine, where alcohol is better absorbed.
-That's why people are advised not to drink on an empty stomach—they'll feel drunker more quickly.
+However, the speed at which alcohol takes effect can vary from person to person.
+One major influence is the presence of food in the stomach.
+This slows the emptying of the stomach contents into the small intestine, where alcohol is mostly absorbed.
+That's why people are advised not to drink on an empty stomach—they'll feel drunker more quickly.[3]

 How long does alcohol stay in your system?

-The liver can metabolize around 0.015 g of ethanol per 100mL of blood per hour.
-That’s the equivalent of one standard drink per hour and will reduce your blood alcohol concentration (BAC) by 0.015 per hour.
-Any other alcohol accumulates in your bloodstream and tissue until it can be processed by the liver.
+The liver can metabolize around 0.015 g of ethanol per 100 mL of blood per hour.
+That’s the equivalent of one standard drink per hour, leading to a reduction in blood alcohol concentration (BAC) of 0.015 per hour.[2]
+Any consumed alcohol accumulates in your bloodstream and tissue until it can be processed by the liver.
 The presence of this backlog of alcohol will make you feel drunk.

 The half-life of alcohol is around four to five hours.
 That’s the amount of time it takes the body to eliminate half of it.
-It takes the average person around five half-lives to clear most of the alcohol from their system, or 20 to 25 hours.
-But your personal metabolism of alcohol could proceed at a much different rate.
+It takes the average person around five half-lives (20 to 25 hours) to clear most of the alcohol from their system.
+Remember that your personal metabolism of alcohol could proceed at a much different rate.

 Read here to learn how long other substances stay in your system.